iainquayle/birch/issues.md

 but understable in the context of the language and calling already implemented functions that take structs etc.

 need to decide how to denote compile time, and runtime compile.

+## control flow

+figure out binding, would be nice to in conditions and matches to be able to bind variables

 ## misc

 remaining symbols are @, #, $

+add tail keyword and specification, or rec keyword which would allow for recursing on anon functions.

+## tokens

+add :=, add tail, add rec